EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ### Bug Fixes

+- Fixed: Enabled self monitoring for fluent-bit and add livenessProbe for this container
 - Fixed: Analyzer is not working on swarm and break the admin
 - Fixed: Application report is not working on swarm
 - Fixed: Backup/Restore issue